 Both enterprise and open source static analysis tools can boost your application security program.
 But each has its strengths.
-Learn more before you choose one.
+Learn more before you choose.

 Static analysis (SAST) technologies analyze application code for security and quality defects.
 The purpose of using SAST is to help developers address these defects before the application goes to production.
 The overall goal is an application with fewer vulnerabilities—meaning that user data is more secure and a data breach is less likely.

 So why wouldn’t developers be excited about using static analysis?
 The truth is that many security testing tools used in the past haven’t kept up with modern development.
 They don’t feel like a safety net anymore.
 Instead, they feel like a burden.
 Here are some of the reasons development teams are reluctant to use SAST tools: